fishsizeproject/Course-MLforImageProcessing/B-ML-concepts.md

 The area of ML is often divided in subareas according to the kinds of problems being solved.
 It can be roughly divided into supervised and unsupervised learning.

-In **supervised learning** the model is given an input of data with known labels, for example photographs of two types of traffic signs (1: speed limit, 2: stop sign).
-The model's task is to predict the correct label. ***[AA: not sure I get this sentence, maybe just remove: In the simplest cases, the answers are in the form of yes or no (binary classification problems]***
+In **supervised learning** the model is given an input of data with known labels, for example photographs of three species of fish (label 1: species 1, label 2: species 2, label 3: species 3).
+The model's task is to predict the correct label for the photograph.

 In **unsupervised learning** there are no labels or correct outputs.
 The model's task is to discover the structure of the data: for example, grouping similar items to form "clusters" or reducing the data to a smaller number of important "dimensions".
 Exploratory data visualisation can be considered unsupervised learning.